Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 Ed

-The fireplace below is a propane burner, self installation with the 2" method, Starfire and Gold on top
+The fireplace below is a propane burner, self installation with the 2" method, Starfire Base Glass and Gold Base Glass on top

 jr 1jr 3